Effects of the detection loophole on rival entanglement attestation techniques: Detection loophole in Entanglement detection

-Here we have used the completeness relation of $M_\nu$.
-To determine if the shared state is entangled or not, the experimentalists may determine the eigen-values of the partial transposition of the erroneous state $\rho'$, i.e., $\rho'^{T_A}$, and check their positivity.
-It is interesting to note that though the magnitudes of the eigen-values of $\rho'^{T_A}$ depend on the total number of outcomes, $\mathcal{N'}$, it's positivity is not determined by $\mathcal{N'}$.
-Moreover, whether there would be any wrong detection or not that can not be control by $M_\nu$, that is, in particular by the angles, $\{h_1^\nu,h_2^{\nu},q_1^\nu,q_2^\nu\}$.
+\textit{Case 1 : } To get a deeper understanding, we focus on a scenario where the actual shared state is a Werner state.
+In this case, we consider that counts can get lost in the measurement process but no additional counts will appear.

-\textit{Case 1 : } To get a deep understanding, we consider the lost count type error and a scenario where the actual shared state is a Werner state.
 The experimentalists do not have any information about the shared state, other than it is a two-qubit state.
 They want to clarify if the shared state is entangled.
-The experimentalists consider a particular sets of values for each of the angles, $h_1^\nu$, $h_2^\nu$, $q_1^\nu$, and $q_2^\nu$, such that the inverse of $\mathcal{K}$ exists.
-Because of the erroneous detectors, the matrix form they get is not exactly equal to $\rho_w$, but has a distinct structure, say $\rho_w^-$.
-Using Eq. \eqref{eq33}, we find the measured form of the Werner state, $\rho_w^-$, in presence of lost counts, given by \begin{widetext}
+The experimentalists consider a particular set of values for each of the angles, $h_1^\nu$, $h_2^\nu$, $q_1^\nu$, and $q_2^\nu$, such that the inverse of $\mathcal{K}$ exists.
+Because of the erroneous detectors, the matrix form they get is not exactly equal to $\rho_w$, but has a distinct structure,i.e, $\rho_w^-$, which is given by,